 Records of individuals and organizations which relate to the University.
 These records often provide an insight into the history of the University which official administrative records may not convey.
 Records in this category include:

 - Records of University staff including official, professional and personal correspondence, photographs, class or lecture notes, syllabi, research papers, manuscripts of articles and books written, diaries, notebooks and memorabilia.
 Please note that electronic copies of current research output are deposited in Strathprints, the digital repository of research publications from the University of Strathclyde.
-The Strathprints digital deposit mandate is available online.

 While attempting to acquire a broad range of personal and professional papers, we must be selective.
 The following criteria are applied when appraising the personal and professional papers of staff members: national or international reputation in the respective academic field, records of service with the University of Strathclyde or predecessor body and contribution to the University’s growth and development and service and contribution to local or national affairs.

 - Records of individual students including class and lecture notes, diaries, photographs, personal correspondence whilst at University, memoirs of University days and memorabilia.

 - Records of University staff or student societies particularly minute books, magazines, newsletters, leaflets and photographs.

 Archives and special collections relating to University teaching or research interests

 We are committed to enhancing and expanding our archives and special collections in continued support of the University of Strathclyde’s teaching, learning and academic research community.
 Existing areas of strength include: